Brexit and Organic Certification - the need to know

 We will continue to lobby and high level of public debate to keep pressure on UK and EU to avoid no deal scenario, and are asking for the sector to support an IFOAM positioning paper currently being drafted to lobby the EU Commission.

 We will maintain our ongoing dialogue with DEFRA to clarify their process in managing the EU discussion and reaching a solution to achieve continuity for organic trade between EU and UK.
-We are also calling on DEFRA to clarify plans for Certificate of Inspection required for export to EU and progress with an import system will replace TRACES from 29 March.
+We are also calling on DEFRA to clarify plans for Certificate of Inspection required for export to EU and progress with testing an import system to replace TRACES from 29 March.
 In addition, we will press on with our Republic of Ireland application.

 We acknowledge that businesses need to continue to consider contingency such as stock piling critical long-life ingredients, to mitigate supply challenges during early weeks of a potential no deal Britain.